 Collected data (including questionnaire data, exposure data, and matched cancer data) will be stored by unique participant ID.
-This unique participant ID will be a UUID, assigned by login.gov.
+This unique participant ID will be a UUID, assigned by login.gov, and will not be shared with individual firefighters (used for internal purposes).
+NIOSH has also assigned a participant number to every firefighter, which will be shared with firefighters to improve the quality of data linkages with exposure tracking programs.
 User accounts will be proofed at (LOA3), corresponding to NIST 800-63-2 levels of assurance (LOA).
 All collected data will be stored in a secure database that meets NIST 800-53, SC-28 PROTECTION OF INFORMATION AT REST standards.
 Multiple layers of encryption will be implemented on the database.